-The Protect Scotland app will have interoperability between the Scottish, the Republic of Ireland and the Northern Ireland apps.
+At present, the Protect Scotland app has interoperability between the Scottish, the Northern Ireland and Jersey apps.
 This is a significant development, supporting cross-border travel, and reducing chains of transmission when travelling.

 Governance safeguards to limit the scope and extent of interference with data protection and privacy rights are in place through the terms of reference of the Protect Scotland App Short Life Working Group' (App SLWG) (see APPENDIX B -